ef4203/humanify/README.md

 ## Further Documentation

-You may find more information about Humanify in the [documentation](docs/index.md) files.
+You may find more information about humanify in the [documentation](docs/index.md) files.